 - The introductory APR that comes with your balance transfer credit card.

-Basically, you save money by paying far less interest for a certain time.
+Basically, you save money by paying far less interest for a specific time.
 The savings are reduced by any balance transfer fees or annual fees, but they can add up.

 If you have debt you need to pay, you have options.
 One of those options is to continue paying your debt at the same rate you are paying now.
 Let’s compare two options to a balance transfer credit card — continuing on the same path, or getting a personal loan.